Tips for Parents shooting sports

 Common Mistakes

-In response to my earlier blog, “Photographers are becoming obsolete, unless …” many comments were way too linear and short-sighted.
+In response to my earlier blog post, “Photographers are becoming obsolete, unless …”, many of the comments were overly linear and short-sighted.

 “… the only thing saving us professionals is a better ability to understand/use composition and lighting.”